 In spirit, the School Committee supports the many worthwhile charitable drives that take place in the community and is gratified when school employees give them their support.
 However, the solicitation of funds from staff members through the use of school personnel and school time is prohibited by the conflict of interest law.
 Therefore, no solicitations of funds for charitable purposes should be made among staff members.
 Staff members of course remain free to support charitable causes of their own selection.

-SOURCE: MASC - Updated 2022
+Raffles and Games of Chance

+By state law and regulation, raffles and games of chance may not be organized by schools as the sponsoring organization.
+Employees are thus barred from participating in such activities unless doing so as a member of a sponsoring organization, such as a parent or booster organization, as defined by state law and regulation.

+Acceptance By the School Committee

+All gifts and donations to the district must be accepted by a vote of the School Committee.

 LEGAL REFS.: M.G.L.
 268A:3; 268A:23

 930 CMR 5.00

+MGL 271:7A

+940 CMR 12.00

 CROSS REFS.: KHA, Public Solicitations in the Schools